cmonty/reading-list/readme.md

 > While I wasn't totally lost in the world of bits, I did think I needed to better manage my inbox, tasks, files, etc. I've put most of Mark's theory into practice, like emmigrating information in my inbox to its more appropraite place.
 Looking at file naming conventions and organization was an added bonus, because I feel I need to be more strict.
 Also, went over concepts from this book with co-workers at Fireman Creative. _2010_

 **Book of Ruby** by Huw Collingbourne

+> Skimmed through chapters of this book to dive into aspects of Ruby I feel I needed to gain knowledge.
+Otherwise, the book is good to use as a reference and could be used in conjunction with the Ruby Koans by Edge Case. _2011_

 **CSS3 for Web Designers** by Dan Cederholm